MitchelNijdam-Rockstars/mitchels-blog/src/data/blog-posts/2025-05-28-moral-dilemma-ai-climate-impact.md

 But does this mean I should feel guilty about using them?
 Am I really contributing to the climate crisis by using AI tools?
 How do I decide when my usage of AI is justified, and when it is not?

-Although I think that we cannot answer these questions with a simple answer, and that it is a personal choice, let me be brave and try to answer them anyway.
-Also, let's not forget that there are benefits to the development of AI.
+Although I think that we cannot answer these questions with a simple yes or no, and that it is a personal choice, let me be brave and try to answer them anyway.
+Also, let's not forget that there are benefits to the development of AI too.

 ### Should I feel guilty?